What will your income be during retirement, and will it grow with you?

 The Problem

-As of May, 2017 rates for 10-Year U.S. Treasury Bonds sit at about 1.8% according to the Wall Street Journal.
+As of December, 2023 rates for 10-Year U.S. Treasury Bonds sit at about 4.3% according to CNBC.
 While this may generate a low-risk return on principal, it does little to protect your purchasing power.
-What was once the go-to strategy for long-term low-risk investing is no longer a viable option when coupled with the current 3% inflation rate.*
+What was once the go-to strategy for long-term low-risk investing is no longer a viable option when coupled with much higher inflation rates.*

 2. Inflation Slowly, Silently Destroys Wealth